 The period panties on today’s market are 100% leakproof and ultra-absorbent.
 They can typically hold several tablespoons of menstrual blood, more than a single tampon is capable of holding.

 Period panties are worn the same way as normal underwear.
-However, they contain a super-absorbent pad made of a cotton, spandex, and carbon blend.
+However, they contain a super-absorbent pad made of cotton, spandex, and carbon blend.

 Some leakproof underwear brands use special technology to strengthen this gusset.
 Knix’s Athletic Leakproof Bikini, for example, uses a patented Fresh Fix Technology to maintain freshness throughout the day.